First look: Jackery Explorer 1500 Pro Portable Power Station

 It's a well-designed unit.

 The USB and 12V outputs also live up to the specs.
-The 100W USB-C ports are particularly useful for those of us who charge and power out laptops off the power station.
+The 100W USB-C ports are particularly useful for those of us who may charge and power our laptops off a power station.

-The 1512Wh is huge.
+The 1,512Wh capacity is huge.
 It can charge up your iPhone over 60 times, or run a mini fridge for over 10 hours.

 It's a lot of power.

-Charging is handled by a main power and solar panel inputs on the back of the unit, with AC power capable of fully charging the unit in two hours.
+Charging is handled by a main power and solar panel inputs on the back of the unit, with AC power capable of fully charging the unit in 2 hours.

 I have also been sent a 200W SolarSaga solar panel with the Explorer 1500 Pro by Jackery for testing, but because I live in the UK, and it's winter now, it's hardly the best time to test it.